-2.4.1 The following trees and groups of trees are to be retained within the site, equating to 21 individual trees and 2 groups of trees.
-These comprise of 20 Category 'B' trees, 2 Category 'C' trees, 2 Category 'C' groups of trees.
+2.4.1 The following trees and groups of trees are to be retained entirely within the site, equating to 15 individual trees and 2 groups of trees.
+These comprise of 14 Category 'B' trees, 1 Category 'C' trees, 2 Category 'C' groups of trees, G001 is also to be retained as only a small section needs to be removed.
 Table 4 lists the trees and groups of trees that are to be retained as part of the development proposals.